 Live Dealer games are streamed in real-time from a live casino studio setting, thus opening the door for players to chat live with dealers (and other players), and even tip them immediately following a favorable result.

-Currently, the only NJ online casino site to feature the format is Golden Nugget Casino.
-Since launch, Golden Nugget has expanded the number of Live Dealer tables from three tables to five, and has extended the hours of operation.
+Currently, the only NJ online casino sites to feature the format are Golden Nugget Casino and Betfair.
+Since launch, Golden Nugget has expanded its number of Live Dealer tables from three tables to five, and has extended the hours of operation.

 Up to date hours and game types as follows: